HOME

 Relevance Spectroscopy -Hyperspectral Image Analysis

-We have developed an automated method of rapidly determining the optimum combination of available sensor variables to differentiate any particular set of target classes.
+We have recently been awarded US Patent 8,918,347 for an automated method of rapidly determining the optimum combination of available sensor variables to differentiate any particular set of target classes.
 This method, which we refer to as relevance spectroscopy has been demonstrated by experimental studies on a variety of multispectral and hyperspectral aircraft and satellite images.
-The resulting combination is suitable for analysis by traditional and/or our minimum description methods.
+The resulting combination is suitable for analysis by traditional and/or our maximum likelihood methods.

 The resulting WAY-2C interpretation is shown in the lower image.
 If the objective had been to distinguish a variety of land-based vegetation classes the system would have automatically selected an entirely different set of spectral bands.